 Rita L. Houlihan

-Links to videos of the lectures, BC’s new online Mary of Magdala course and the Vatican’s 2016 Decree elevating her memorial to a Feast:
+Links to videos of Boston College’s Mary of Magdala lectures, BC’s online Mary of Magdala course, and the Vatican’s 2016 Decree elevating her memorial to a Feast:

 Take an opportunity to read and reflect on the Sunday readings during the first five weeks of Lent.
 Participants are provided with links to reflections on the Lectionary readings (Cycle A) written by scholars -- including weekly preaching from Catholic Women Preach.
 Then, each week participants share their insights in an online community discussion, guided by a facilitator.MORE INFO/REGISTER